 Emergency Shelter: Free emergency shelter in a motel for up to 5-nights for 18+ year old victims of crime and their families.

-Youth Transitional Housing: Transitional housing in 90-day STEP program or 24-months TLP may be available for 18-24 year old LGBTQ+ youth experiencing homelessness who have been victims of crime.
+Youth Transitional Housing: Transitional housing in 90-day STEP program, 24-months TLP program, or up to 6-months in a Host Home program may be available for 18-24 year old LGBTQ+ youth experiencing homelessness who have been victims of crime.

 Additional Services Available: Crisis intervention, Victim Compensation Assistance, Employment Assistance, Housing Navigation, and Life Skills Workshops.